-- 6.1.13 No adverse observation was identified in the reporting month. - 6.1.14 The Contractor has rectified all observations as identified during environmental site inspection in the reporting month.
+- 6.1.18 No adverse observation was identified in the reporting month. - 6.1.19 The Contractor had rectified most of the observations as identified during environmental site inspection in the reporting month.
+Rectifications of remaining identified items are undergoing by the Contractor.
+Follow-up inspections on the status on provision of mitigation measures will be conducted to ensure all identified items are mitigated properly.